history of chor-bakr

 The first prominent representative of the Juybari family was Muhammad Islam (1493-1563), better known as Khodja Juybari.
 He was the head of the Naqshbandi Sufi brotherhood and adviser to Abdullah Khan II, the ruler of the Sheybani state.

 CONSTRUCTION OF NECROPOLIS

-The main part of the complex was built exactly in the 16th century by the order of Abdullah Khan II.
+The central part of the complex was built precisely in the 16th century by order of Abdullah Khan II.
 The centre of the complex is an ensemble of five different parts.
-The first has been constructed khanaka which has been finished in 1571.
+The first was constructed khanaka, which was finished in 1571.
 It is a “dormitory” for the pilgrims who stayed here to visit the tombs.
-A small madrasah and a mosque with a unique domed structure were added to the khanaka at the end of the 16th century.
-There is a small minaret In the middle of a courtyard.
+A small madrasah and a mosque with a unique domed structure were added to the khanaka sometime later.
+There is a small minaret in the middle of a courtyard.
 A pond (khauz) completes the ensemble look.

-The rest of the complex – about three hectares in the area – is mainly occupied by tombs.
-The style of architecture with graves is unusual here: they are called “khazira”.
-“Khazira” is an area enclosed by walls and an entrance portal, inside of which are located graves.
+The rest of the complex – about three hectares – is mainly occupied by tombs.
+The style of architecture with graves is unusual here: they are called khazira.
+Khazira is an area enclosed by walls and an entrance portal, and graves are located inside.
 Sometimes the portal was decorated with majolica or mosaics.
-Some “khaziras” also have ritual rooms, such as prayer rooms.
-The difference between a “khazira” and an ordinary mausoleum is that the “khazira” doesn’t have a roof.
+Some khaziras also have a ritual room or a prayer room.
+The difference between a khazira and an ordinary mausoleum is that the khazira doesn’t have a roof.